likebike/likebike_com/1-input/posts/How_To_Write_Fast_Rust_Code.html.md

 === <span id=layout-rand>Layout Randomization</span>

 The compiler often makes poor decisions about the placement of your code within the binary, and your performance suffers.
 To mitigate this, I use a Layout Randomization technique similar to [Coz](https://www.youtube.com/watch?v=r-TLSBdHe1A): during each iteration of my benchmark loop, I inject a random number of no-op instructions into my benchmark code (using `sed`).
 This shifts everything around in the address space so that I end up hitting all fast and slow scenarios.
 I then run the benchmark loop many times, until I no longer observe any performance improvements for 500 seconds.
+(This usually takes around 15 minutes on my system.)
 At that point, I say that I have reached a stable point and can draw conclusions from the statistics.

 I define this macro in my benchmark code: